String harmonic: Guitar

 There are a few harmonic techniques unique to guitar.

 Pinch harmonics

-A pinch harmonic (also known as squelch picking, pick harmonic or squealy) is a guitar technique to achieve artificial harmonics in which the player's thumb or index finger on the picking hand slightly catches the string after it is picked, canceling (silencing) the fundamental frequency of the string, and letting one of the overtones dominate.
-This results in a high-pitched sound which is particularly discernible on an electrically amplified guitar as a "squeal".
+A pinch harmonic (also known as squelch picking, pick harmonic, or squealy) is a guitar technique to achieve artificial harmonics in which the player's thumb or index finger on the picking hand slightly catches the string after it is picked, canceling (silencing) the fundamental frequency of the string, and letting one of the overtones dominate.
+This results in a high-pitched sound which is particularly discernible on an electrically-amplified guitar as a "squeal".
+Zakk Wylde (Ozzy Osbourne guitarist) is best known for this sound.

 Tapped harmonics

 Tapped harmonics were popularized by Eddie Van Halen.
 This technique is an extension of the tapping technique.
 The note is fretted as usual, but instead of striking the string the excitation energy required to sound the note is achieved by tapping at a harmonic nodal point.
 The tapping finger bounces lightly on and off the fret.
 The open string technique can be extended to artificial harmonics.
 For instance, for an octave harmonic (12-fret nodal point) press at the third fret, and tap the fifteenth fret, as 12 + 3 = 15.